Winter is coming.

-Winter is coming.
-And unfortunately, heating a house is expensive, especially with inflation and rising energy costs.
+And unfortunately, heating a house is expensive, especially with the rampant inflation we’ve experienced in recent years.

-The first step to saving money on heating is to wait as long as possible before turning the heat on.
+Save money on heating by waiting as long as possible before turning it on.
 Many people turn the knob as soon as the temperature hits the forties, but if you can brave those chilly nights, you can save tons of money each year.

 Wear Layers

-One of the best ways to stay warm in a brisk fifty-degree house is to wear tons of layers.
-Wear warm pajama pants, slippers, a fuzzy sweater, and a warm cozy robe.
+In the winter, layers are your best friend.
+Wear warm pajama pants, thermals, slippers, a fuzzy sweater, and a warm cozy robe.

 Sunlight is your Friend

 During the summer, standing in a bit of sunlight can be miserable.
-But in the wintertime, it can do wonders for helping you warm your house.
+But in the wintertime, it can do wonders for warming your house.

 A brand-new space heater is the real star of our stay warm show.
 These babies warm up a room!